up-for-grabs/up-for-grabs.net/docs/list-a-project.md

 ## Use the Yeoman Generator

 If you'd like to use a generator to create the project's file, you can certainly do so!

-Install the generator, then run it and walk through the steps.
+Install the generator, then run it and walk through the steps:

 ```
 npm install -g generator-up-for-grabs